NimbleBoxAI/nbox/README.md

 > The entire purpose of this package is to make inference chill.

-# Changelog

-- 01/09/2021: Adding pretrained models from `transformers` and add relevant tests in a new branch called `nlp`

 ## Things for Repo

 - Using [`poetry`](https://python-poetry.org/) for proper package management as @cshubhamrao says.